 The Labor Tracking Report allows BackOffice managers to monitor each employee’s overtime, double time, and total hours worked in one report.
-Once wage settings are initially configured for the business in compliance with state and regional laws, managers verify employee clock punches in the Time Clock each pay week to make sure records are correct, then run the Labor Tracking Report for an overview of all hours worked, including overtime and double time.
+Once overtime settings are initially configured for the business in compliance with state and regional laws, managers verify employee clock punches in the Time Clock each pay week to make sure records are correct, then run the Labor Tracking Report for an overview of all hours worked, including overtime and double time.

 Table of Contents